US At-Will Employment States — Guide for 2025

 Conversely, an employee can also quit their job at any time without giving prior notice (or any notice at all) or stating their reason for doing so.
 Since at-will employment goes both ways, both parties won’t face any legal repercussions for the termination of such employment.

-At-will employment still offers some flexibility and may include specific contractual terms, allowing employers to adjust the conditions of at-will employment regarding:
+At-will employment still offers some flexibility and may include specific contractual terms, allowing employers to adjust the conditions of employment regarding:

 Now that you’ve learned what at-will employment is, let’s find out which US states practice at-will employment.